QualiSystems/cloudshell-help/docs/devguide/develop-custom-cloud-provider-shells/configure-the-deployment-paths.md

     ![Resource information](/Images/Devguide-cloud-providers/Configuring-Deployment-Paths_624x380.png)

-We can also change the icon of the deployment path by placing the new image file in the **Deployments** folder and replacing **shell-icon.png** in the yaml’s `artifacts:` section with the new file name.
+We can also change the icon of the deployment path by placing the new image file in the **Deployments** folder and replacing **shell-icon.png** in the yaml's `artifacts:` section with the new file name.

 For example, setting image file “my-icon.png”: